Quantum conditional entropies from convex trace functionals: Introduction

 For instance, the celebrated Lieb concavity theorem \cite{lieb1973convex} asserts that the map $(A, B) \mapsto \Psi_{p,q,1}(A, B)$ is jointly concave whenever $p, q \geq 0$ and $p + q \leq 1$.
 Lieb's proof relies on an analytic extension of the functional and the Hadamard three-line theorem.
 As an application, he resolved the Wigner--Yanase--Dyson conjecture \cite{wigner1963information,lieb1973convex}, and, in collaboration with Ruskai ~\cite{lieb73subadd}, established the strong subadditivity of quantum entropy.
 Ando~\cite{ando79convex} later gave an alternative proof based on integral representations of operator convex and concave functions, and also showed joint convexity when $-1 \leq p \leq 0$ and $p + q = 1$.

 Motivated by the introduction of sandwiched Rényi divergences in quantum information~\cite{lennert13_renyi,Wilde3}, further special cases with $s \neq 1$ were explored by Frank and Lieb~\cite{frank13_sandwiched}, using variational characterizations, and by Beigi~\cite{beigi13_sandwiched}, employing complex interpolation techniques.
 Extending these results, Zhang~\cite{zhang20_alphaz} confirmed a conjecture in~\cite{carlen18_alphaz} and fully characterized the parameter regimes for which the map $(A, B)\mapsto \Psi_{p,q,s}(A, B)$ is jointly convex or concave.

-To illustrate the connection to quantum information, we introduce the $\alpha$-$z$ Rényi relative entropy (or divergence) \cite{jaksic2012entropic,audenaert13_alphaz}\footnote{In~\cite{jaksic2012entropic}, this quantity was introduced in the context of quantum dynamical systems and entropic fluctuations in non-equilibrium statistical mechanics, while in~\cite{audenaert13_alphaz}, it was studied from an information-theoretic perspective.}, where the functionals in \eqref{maineq} naturally appear.
-The relative entropy $D_{\alpha,z}$ is a versatile measure that unifies various quantum divergences and quantifies the distinguishability between quantum states.
-For $\alpha \in (0,1) \cup (1,\infty)$ and $z \in (0,\infty)$, it is defined as
+Moreover, observe that $D_{\alpha,z}(\rho \| \sigma) = \frac{1}{\alpha-1}\log{\Psi_{p,q,s}(\rho, \sigma)}$, where $K=I$, and $p=\frac{\alpha}{z}, q=\frac{1-\alpha}{z}, s=z$.
+Using his joint convexity/concavity characterization of $\Psi$, Zhang determined the exact parameter ranges for which $D_{\alpha,z}$ is monotone under completely positive trace-preserving (CPTP) maps.